adriancorrendo/soiltestcorr/README.md

   mutate(modALCC = map(data, ~ modALCC(RY = .$RY, STV = .$STV, target=90, confidence = 0.95))) %>%
   unnest(., cols = c("modALCC"))
 #> Warning: 7 STV points exceeded two-times (2x)
-#>   the CSTV for 90%.
+#>   the CSTV for 90% of RY.
 Risk of leverage.
 You may consider a sensitivity analysis by
 #>   removing extreme points, re-run the modALCC(), and check results.
-#> Warning: 9 STV points exceeded the CSTV for 100%.
+#> Warning: 9 STV points exceeded the CSTV for 100% of RY.
 #>   Risk of leverage.
 You may consider a sensitivity analysis by removing extreme points,
 #>   re-run the modALCC(), and check results.
 #> Warning: 22 STV points exceeded two-times (2x)
-#>   the CSTV for 90%.
+#>   the CSTV for 90% of RY.
 Risk of leverage.
 You may consider a sensitivity analysis by
 #>   removing extreme points, re-run the modALCC(), and check results.

 head(fit_examples)